Japanese used vehicle exporting: Responsibilities

 Generally, most exporters are responsible for the organization and completion of the vehicle's transportation until it arrives at the importer's Port of Destination (POD).
 At the POD, possession of the vehicle, and the responsibility of possession, is laid on the importer.
 Financial responsibility, on the other hand, is transferred when ownership is handed over.
 Ownership is switched after the car has been purchased and before being exported.
 In the case of damage or losses occurring during shipping, the buyer bears all financial loss.

 Restrictions

 All vehicles must be de-registered prior to being exported from Japan.
 This is usually the responsibility of the car exporter.
 A mileage certificate is also provided to prove the registered mileage of the vehicle.

 Argentina

-Used vehicles that arrive to Argentina must be at least 30 years or older and have a price value of USD$12.000.
+Used vehicles that arrive to Argentina must be at least 30 years or older and have a price value of US$12.000.
 However, another way to import a used car to the country is by repatriation, which doesn't take the vehicles' age into consideration.